isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 it looks nice and standalone.
 The main downside is it only supports Java 1.5.
 The documentation is also kind of scarce.

-The hello world example for javaparser might look like this.
-It parses a class (given here as a string), then calls `toString()` on the resulting object to reconstruct a string out of it.
+The hello world example for javaparser might look like this:

 ```java Parse a class and pretty-print it using javaparser.
 package io.badawi.hello;